Learning engineering: Learning Engineering in Practice

-Criticisms of Learning Engineering
+Criticisms of learning engineering

 Researchers and educational technology commentators have published critiques of learning engineering.
 The criticisms raised include that learning engineering misrepresents the field of learning sciences and that despite stating it is based on cognitive science, it actually resembles a return to behaviorism.
 Others have also commented that learning engineering exists as a form of surveillance capitalism.
 Other fields, such as instructional systems design, have criticized that learning engineering rebrands the work of their own field.

 Still others have commented critically on learning engineering's use of metaphors and figurative language.
 Often a term or metaphor carries a different meaning for professionals or academics from different domains.
 At times a term that is used positively in one domain carries a strong negative perception in another domain.

-Challenges for Learning Engineering Teams
+Challenges for learning engineering teams

 The multidisciplinary nature of learning engineering creates challenges.
 The problems that learning engineering attempts to solve often require expertise in diverse fields such as software engineering, instructional design, domain knowledge, pedagogy/andragogy, psychometrics, learning sciences, data science, and systems engineering.
 In some cases, an individual Learning Engineer with expertise in multiple disciplines might be sufficient.
 However, learning engineering problems often exceed any one person’s ability to solve.

 A 2021 convening of thirty learning engineers produced recommendations that key challenges and opportunities for the future of the field involve enhancing R&D infrastructure, supporting domain-based education research, developing components for reuse across learning systems, enhancing human-computer systems, better engineering implementation in schools, improving advising, optimizing for the long-term instead of short-term, supporting 21st-century skills, improved support for learner engagement, and designing algorithms for equity.